Oliver-Wei/border-crossing-analysis/README.md

 Secondly, the program would calculate the running monthly average of total crossings for that border and means of crossing in all previous months of this year, and save the results `Average` together with original information in the nested dictionary `bm_to_dv`.

 Finally, the program would use information in the nested dictionary `bm_to_dv`, to write all requested output data to a csv file named `report.csv` in the top-most `output` directory of my repository.

+### Time complexity

+Define the number of lines in the input dataset as n.
+Although there are many `nested for loops` in my program, the time complexity of it is `O(n)`.
+Details of the time and space analysis can be found in the comments of the program `border_analytics.py`

+### Limitations

+This program can only work for input dataset of limited scale.
+If the input dataset is too big, then the program should be modified a little bit.
+For example, the program need to read, calculate and write by using `mini-batch` methods.
+But the main algorithms are the same.

 ## Instructions